 What goes into the recipe

-- Buttermilk- if you don't have it- add either 1tbsp lemon juice or 1 tbsp white vinegar to one cup of milk.
+- Buttermilk- if you don't have it- add either 1tbsp lemon juice or 1 tablespoon white vinegar to one cup of milk.
 Leave it to sit for 5 minutes and the acid will help turn the milk into a buttermilk like substance!

 - Cream cheese- to make these extra filling and packed with protein